-Most problems, questions, and concerns about the course will be resolved by professionally communicating with the instructors.
+Most problems, questions and concerns about the course will be resolved by professionally communicating with the instructors.

-The University of Florida strongly believes in students' ability to express concerns regarding their experiences at the University.
-The University encourages students who wish to file a written complaint to submit it directly to the department that manages that policy.
+The University of Florida believes strongly in the ability of students to express concerns regarding their experiences at the University.
+The University encourages its students who wish to file a written complaint to submit that complaint directly to the department that manages that policy.
 If a problem really cannot be resolved by communicating with the instructor or the TAs you can contact